braincogsci/open-teaching/assignments.md

 # Critical review
 The critical attitude is a central part of what it means to be a scientist.
 It does not mean that you should approach information negatively, however.
 On the contrary, critical assessment is at its most useful if it's done constructively.
 It means that you should carefully consider a line of argumentation, examine its logic and see if it fits with all the evidence available to you.
 It means that you should ask the right questions to make sure that a given piece of reasoning is solid.

 For this assignment you will play the role of a scientist who is peer reviewing a paper that was submitted to a scientific journal.
-While two of the papers we're using for the assignment are actually already published, you will pretend they are not and you will judge whether they should be published.
+You can choose a paper you have come across while researching your topic.
+While you are using papers that were actually already published, you will pretend they are not and you will judge whether they should be published.
 This is done by providing the editor of the journal with one of the following recommendations:

 * Publish as is.
 This is saying that the paper is good as it is and that it can be published.
 This advice is hardly ever given in reality.
 * Publish, pending minor revisions.
 This is saying that the paper is good and worthy of publication, but that some aspects should be improved before it is really ready to appear in print.
 If issues are relatively easy to fix, you can consider them minor